Far and away, the very best routes in Southern California’s most scenic and most popular cycling region!

 Towns/regions visited: Solvang, Ballard, Los Olivos, Santa Ynez, Foxen Canyon, Buellton, Lompoc, Los Alamos, and back to Buellton.

-If you are staying at a hotel in Buellton or Solvang, other than the Marriott, please park there and leave your car there during the event.
-If you are driving into Buellton on Saturday morning for the event, please be very careful how and where you park.
-Also, allow more than enough time to find proper parking.
-Please do not park at the Marriott, or any other hotel, unless you are staying there.
+If you’re staying at a hotel in Buellton or Solvang, other than the Marriott, please leave your car and ride over.
+If you’re driving to Buellton Saturday morning, please be respectful about where you park.
+Allow more than enough time to find proper parking.
+Please don’t park at the Marriott, or any other hotel, unless you are staying there.

 Use Hwy 101 to get to Buellton from either north or south.
-Take the Hwy 246/Solvang exit towards Solvang, and make a left onto McMurray Rd.
-The Marriott is on the left.
+Click here for a map.

 Click here for the Carpool and Room Share blog

 We always need volunteers!
-We can only put these events on with the help of loyal, trustworthy, motivated individuals running the checkpoints along the way.
-To provide a little incentive, when you volunteer for a Planet Ultra Century event, you receive a voucher for 50% discount on any future Planet Ultra single-day event .
-So please contact us to let us know when and where you’d like to help.
+Click here for info about available positions.
+To provide a little incentive, when you help at a Planet Ultra event, you get a coupon for a $25 entry fee that you may use at another single-day event.
+Please contact us to let us know when and where you’d like to help.
 We also appreciate when riders recruit family and friends to help.
-So if you recruit someone that wouldn’t use the voucher, you’re welcome to use it yourself.
-Ride credits must be used within a year of the date of volunteering.
+If you recruit someone that wouldn’t use the coupon, you’re welcome to use it yourself.
+Ride credits must be used within a year of the date of volunteering and must be redeemed using the mail-in entry form during the early registration period.